iLib-js/ilib-mono/README.md

 Some platforms can support loading files both synchronously and asynchronously.
 The usage above (calling the constructor) shows the synchronous usage.
-To create a LocaleInfo instance asynchronously, we include a static factory method `create` which takes the same parameters as the constructor and returns a Promise:
+To create a LocaleInfo instance asynchronously, use the static factory method `create` which takes the same parameters as the constructor and returns a Promise: